Constrained Boundary Labeling: The One Problem

-Two more observations about \admissibleText{} labelings can be made: First, $\Leader_L$ never splits sites $s, s' \in \Group$ with $s_L \notin \Group$ for a $\Group \in \GroupingConstraints$.
-Second, $\Leader_L$ never splits sites $s, s' \in \Sites$ with $s$ above $\Leader_L$ and $s'$ below $\Leader_L$, for which we have $s' \Order s_L$, $s' \Order s$, or $s_L \Order s$.
+Two more observations about \admissibleText{} labelings can be made: First, $\Leader_L$ never splits two sites $s, s'\in \Sites$ that are in a grouping constraint $\Group\in \GroupingConstraints$ that does not contain $s_L$, i.e., for which we have¸ $s, s' \in \Group$ and $s_L \notin \Group$.
+Second, if $\Leader_L$ splits the two sites $s, s' \in \Sites$ with $s$ above $\Leader_L$ and $s'$ below $\Leader_L$, then $s$ is labeled above $s_L$ which itself is labeled above $s'$ in any planar labeling.
+Thus, to also obtain an \admissibleText{} labeling, this must comply with our ordering constraints~\OrderingConstraints, i.e., we cannot have $s' \Order s_L$, $s' \Order s$, or $s_L \Order s$.
 Now, we could immediately define a dynamic programming (DP) algorithm that evaluates the induced sub-instances for each leader that adheres to these observations.
-However, we would then check every constraint in each sub-instance and not make use of implicit constraints given by, for example, overlapping groups.
+However, we would then need to check every constraint in each sub-instance and not make use of implicit constraints given by, for example, overlapping groups.
 The following data structure makes these implicit constraints explicit.